 Integration and Conclusion

-The blending approach between the V24 and V28 CMS-HCC models ensures a gradual transition, minimizing immediate impacts on RAF scores while allowing healthcare providers and systems to adapt to more precise risk adjustment methodologies introduced in the V28 release.
+The blending approach between the V24 and V28 CMS-HCC models ensures a gradual transition, minimizing immediate impacts on RAF scores.
+However, allowing healthcare providers and systems to adapt to more precise risk adjustment methodologies introduced in the V28 release.
 This strategy supports accurate resource allocation and improved patient care management in the evolving landscape of healthcare reimbursement.
 By understanding these transitions and their impacts on RAF scores, health plans, providers, and systems can effectively navigate changes, ensuring equitable resource allocation and improved patient outcomes.